MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 ---
-title: Walkthrough - Receiving and Putting Away in advanced warehouse configurations | Microsoft Docs
+title: Walkthrough - Receiving and Putting Away in Advanced Warehouse Configurations | Microsoft Docs
 description: In [!INCLUDE[d365fin](includes/d365fin_md.md)], the inbound processes for receiving and putting away can be performed in four ways using different functionalities depending on the warehouse complexity level.
 services: project-madeira
 documentationcenter: